cboudereau/cboudereau.github.io/_posts/2017-11-23-how-to-reduce-false-negative-in-software-testing.markdown

 hello "QA"
 ```

-It is realyy easy to press Alt+Enter and check that the function display hello QA!
+It is realy easy to press Alt+Enter and check that the function display hello QA!

 Here is what the interactive displays :